lanyiyun/Data-Source-Description/Data Source Description.md

 Data were scraped from the above web page (Install: `devtools::install_github("adletaw/craigr")`) starting from the most recent posts in a decending order.Rental information regarding Title, Post Date, Price, Number of Bedrooms, Square Foots, Location, URL are obtained and stored in the form of data frame in R for analysis.

-For example, scaped rental information will be aquired as follows,
+For example, scaped rental information will be aquired as follows.
+The first record corresponds data from the screensnap shot shown above.

     ##                                                                               Title             Date Price